-- 23. This is the third Strategy produced by the Committee.
-The Committee in producing these Strategies has always taken the view that it needs to look out 15 to 20 years in policy terms, so as to have confidence in the shorter term policies and plans that the Strategy contains. - 24.
+This is the third strategy produced by the Committee.
+In producing these strategies, the Committee has always taken the view that it needs to look out 15 to 20 years in policy terms, so as to have confidence in the shorter term policies and plans that the Strategy contains.

 The first Strategy document was based on work involving looking forward twenty years, from 1991 to 2011.
-The second Strategy document relied on that earlier work and was a case of mainly fine tuning.
-The current Strategy is based on a new analysis within a twenty-years time frame, and using new updated techniques.
-This third Strategy also needs to embrace the new policy directions being promoted by Government. - 25.
-The national transport funding agency, Transfund New Zealand, has taken a particular interest in the development of this Strategy.
+The second Strategy document relied on that earlier work and was mainly a fine tuning exercise.
+The current Strategy is based on a new analysis within a twenty-year time frame, and using new updated techniques.
+This third Strategy also needs to embrace the new policy directions being promoted by Government.

+The national transport funding agency, Transfund New Zealand, has taken a particular interest in the development of this strategy.
 Transfund has liased with the Committee and provided a peer review of the technical work.